Devils on the Doorstep: Cinematography

 Though it was released in 2000, Devils on the Doorstep is filmed almost entirely in black and white — except for the last four minutes, during which Ma is executed.
 As his head rolls to the ground, the cinematography not only changes from black and white to color, but the camera perspective also shifts from a neutral third-person point-of-view to the first-person perspective of Ma's severed head.
 In an interview, director Jiang Wen explained that the reason for filming in black and white was to mimic the nature of historic photographs and make the film indistinguishable from its counterparts made before the advent of color cinematography.
 Monochrome cinematography also contrasts with the artificiality of the bright colors characteristic of Fifth Generation Chinese cinema.

 Devils on the Doorstep often alternates between extreme long shots and close-ups.
 These long shots, contrasted with extreme close-ups that fiercely frame characters' faces yet exclude the object of their gaze, or focus on details such as a pair of military boots, a sword or other mundane objects, create a fragmented vision that reflects the protagonists’ confusion.
 This type of cinematography can be compared to the style of a detached documentary that intends to lead viewers to comment on the images they are seeing rather than hook viewers with strong emotions.
 In the early scenes of the film, hand-held cameras are used to accentuate certain comic episodes, one of which includes a scene where two Japanese soldiers chase a chicken into Ma Dasan's courtyard.
 The scene plays out chaotically as Ma desperately tries to keep the soldiers away from the outer room where the two prisoners are being held.
 A hand-held camera is also used for a more somber effect at the end of the film when the massacre of the villagers is shown.
 To contrast, the films’ use of camera is much more subtle in the many interior shots in the early part of the film.

+Much of the film is in darkness with a single light source and in confined space.